cyptus/yc-tools/readme.md

 # YC Application Print
-dumps the YC application for printing and correction on paper
+chrome plugin that dumps the YC application for printing and correction on paper